TheDialgaTeam/Xiropht-Connector-All/README.md

 -> Every command lines used by a solo miner.

+-> Every command lines used by a wallet connected to the token network system.

 -> Every connector class for build a wallet, remote node, solo miner for connect to the network.

 -> Every status functions for help you to maintains online your tool.